$\gamma$-hadron spectra in p + Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV

 The photon spectrum is the elementary part of the hard processes in high-energy heavy-ion collisions.
-Photon production is mainly from three mechanisms: (i) quark-gluon Compton scattering $qg\rightarrow q\gamma$, (ii) quark-antiquark annihilation $q\bar{q}\rightarrow g\gamma$, and (iii) photon production from collinear fragmentation of final-state partons.
+Photon production is mainly from three processes: (i) quark-gluon Compton scattering $qg\rightarrow q\gamma$, (ii) quark-antiquark annihilation $q\bar{q}\rightarrow g\gamma$, and (iii) photon production from collinear fragmentation of final-state partons.
 Photons from the first two sources are called ``direct " photons and that from the last source are called ``fragmentation" photons.
 The combination of these three sources are called ``prompt" photons \cite{Khachatryan:2010fm, Chatrchyan:2012vq} to differentiate them from photons from hadron decays.
 The fragmentation photons will be suppressed if an isolation-cut is applied since they are always accompanied by nearly collinear hadrons \cite{Baer:1990ra, Vitev:2008vk}.
-Such isolation cuts can reduce the fraction of fragmentation photons to less than 10\% \cite{Zhang:2009rn}.
+For example, such isolation cuts can reduce the fraction of fragmentation photons to less than 10\% for photons with $p _{\rm T}$ smaller than 20 GeV/$c$ in Au + Au collisions at $\sqrt{s_{\rm NN}} =0.2$ TeV \cite{Zhang:2009rn}.
 With such isolation cuts it is therefore safe for us to focus mainly on the direct photon production and neglect photons via induced bremsstrahlung.
 In addition, we also neglect photons that are produced via jet-photon conversion \cite{Fries:2002kt}.
 Thermal productions \cite{Srivastava:2008es,Turbide:2005fk} in high-energy heavy-ion collisions are negligible at large transverse momentum as compared to prompt photons.

 The differential cross-section of direct photon production in p + p collisions \cite{Owens:1986mp, Zhou:2010zzm} in perturbative QCD (pQCD) parton model can be expressed as,

 where $x_{\rm T}=2p_{\rm T}/\sqrt{s}$, $x_b=x_ax_{\rm T}e^{-y}/(2x_a-x_{\rm T}e^y)$, $x_{a{\rm min}}=x_{\rm T}e^y/(2-x_{\rm T}e^{-y})$, $f_a(x_a,\mu^2)$ is parton distribution functions (PDF's) which we take from CT14 parameterization \cite{Hou:2016nqm} and $d\sigma_{ab\rightarrow \gamma d}/d\hat{t}$ are the tree-level $2 \to 2$ partonic scattering cross sections.
 The NLO correction at $\mathcal {O}(\alpha_e \alpha_s^2)$ order included in our calculation contains $2\rightarrow2$ virtual diagrams and $2\rightarrow3$ tree diagrams.